sea-bass/pinocchio/doc/e-development/Implement_a_new_joint.md

 ```

 > [!WARNING]
 > Joint reversal can be non-trivial.
-For example, the Ellipsoid joint cannot be reversed because its motion subspace is defined in a specific frame, the parent frame.
-Only implement reversal if you can get the spatial transform of the joint in the child frame by modifying $q$.
+> For example, the Ellipsoid joint cannot be reversed because its motion subspace is defined in a specific frame, the parent frame.
+> Only implement reversal if you can get the spatial transform of the joint in the child frame by modifying \f$q\f$.

 ### 4.6 Add Python Exposure